aws/aws-security-services-best-practices/docs/en/guides/security-agent/index.md

 During first-time setup in the AWS console you make a few organizational decisions that apply to all of your future work.
 Plan these deliberately:

 1. **Access method.** Choose how users access the AWS Security Agent web application.
 Using [AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) single sign-on (SSO) is recommended over IAM-only console access, because it lets you centrally manage which team members can create, manage, and view penetration tests and design reviews (role-based access control).
+For the identity-based IAM permissions to attach to those administrator and user roles — including a gap in the managed policies you need to plan around — see [Setting up IAM policies for administrators and users](#setting-up-iam-policies-for-administrators-and-users).
 2. **Service permissions.** Configure the IAM role the web application uses to access AWS services.
 Follow least privilege here rather than reusing a broad administrative role (see [Scoping the service role with least privilege](#scoping-the-service-role-with-least-privilege)).
 3. **First agent space.** Create your initial agent space with a name and description.
 After setup, creating additional agent spaces only requires a name and description.